Darkzarich/Smiler/README.md

 	- **Creating comments**
 	- **Updating comments**.
 Users are able to **update comments** within certain time after posting it but only if no one answered on it yet
 	- **Deleting comments**.
 Users are able to **delete comments** within certain time after posting it but only if no one answered on it yet
+	- **Comment rating**.
+Comments have their rating which forms user rating along with Posts rating
 - Full Swagger documentation to existing end-points (available with path `/api-docs/`)

 ### Backend Plans: